EoinDavey/Setanta-site/app/tut/what-is-programming.md

 Modern programming languages are also designed so that people can understand them too. *Setanta* is one of those languages, but it's a little bit different.

 Almost every programming language is designed to be close to English, but *Setanta* is different.
-When we write *Setanta* code, it's almost like we are writing the instructions in Irish.
+When we write *Setanta* code, it's almost like we are writing the instructions in [[Irish|Gaeilge]].

+### Syntax

+Syntax is a fancy name for the set of rules that define a programming language.
+Spoken languages like Irish and [[English|Béarla]] also have a syntax, for example in English and Irish, every question must end with a question mark.

+Programming languages have similar rules that define how you have to write things in the language.

-# Simple instructions.
+# Simple instructions

 To introduce programming and *Setanta*, let's look at some simple instructions.